 One of his first acts when coming to Springfield was to make a deal with the local Indians.
 He procured land that they weren't using and compensated them for it.
 He made agreements to allow the Indians to continue to use the land for hunting and other purposes.
-Further, he agreed to restrict his raising pigs on the side of the river where the Indians were growing corn, since pigs from colonists invading Indian cornfields had been a problem for the Indians.
+Further, he agreed to restrict his pigs on the side of the river where the Indians grew corn, so they couldn't invade their cornfields.

-In the spring of 1638, when the snow receded enough for Pynchon to reach Hartford, he answered the charges (and probably paid the tax).
+In the spring of 1638, when the snow receded enough for William Pynchon to reach Hartford, he answered the charges (and probably paid the tax).
 While there he was also given a monopoly on fur trade in Springfield.
 The news did not sit well with Pynchon.
 He would have had a virtual monopoly on it anyway, and the new designation meant he had to pay a tax on every pelt he bought from Indians.

 The river towns to the south of Pynchon also had a food shortage that year, the war having limited the colony's ability to focus on growing corn.
 So Pynchon was directed to procure 500 bushels of corn from the Indians near Springfield at five shillings per bushel.
 What Pynchon discovered, he would later report, was that the Indians wanted eight shillings.
 He was not authorized to pay that price.

 The next move by the river towns was to send another man, John Mason, to Springfield to procure the corn.
 Mason was a hero to his Connecticut countrymen, having lead a deadly rout against Pequots at Mystic the year before.
 The Indians did not hold him in such high esteem, though they were not Pequots.

-Pynchon was accused of heresy and the colonies were beginning to get whipped up over witchcraft.
+William Pynchon was accused of heresy and the colonies were beginning to get whipped up over witchcraft.
 Sensing the dire mood, Pynchon gave title to his lands to his son.
 He departed for England in 1652, where he lived the life of a wealthy man for the next 21 years.

 Thanks to: William Pynchon, Founder of Springfield; Proceedings of the Massachusetts Historical Society.
 This story was updated in 2018.